Worker’s Compensation Frequently Asked Questions

 Q. If I am awarded permanent total disability, will I be paid weekly or in a lump sum?

-A. It depends on what the injured worker, the workers’ compensation insurance carrier and the Board agree to.
+A. It depends on the agreement made between the injured worker, the workers’ compensation insurance carrier and the Board.

 Q. What happens at the end of 500 weeks if I am permanently and totally disabled?

 A. If you have received TTD payments for 500 weeks, you should complete an Application for Second Injury Fund Benefits (form 51247).
 The Second Injury Fund is a state fund that provides a continuation of TTD benefits for some permanently totally disabled individuals.

 Q. If I am given a high permanent partial impairment rating, will I automatically qualify for permanent total disability benefits?